Playwright provides automated browser testing. It offers a built-in feature to perform visual regression testing for your website.

 Codeless Visual UI Testing

-When a visual change happened, you'll instantly receive an alert with a screenshot and a diff image highlighting what changed.
-Ensure the UI and UX of your webpages stay top-notch.
+When a visual change occurs, you'll receive an instant alert with a screenshot and a diff image highlighting the differences.
+Keep your UI and UX flawless by catching unexpected changes early.

 View documentationSimplify UI testing and increase UI coverage

-Replace test assertions with a single visual snapshot.
-Cover areas that traditional functional testing can't, increase test coverage and QA confidence.
+Replace multiple test assertions with a single visual snapshot, ensuring broader test coverage and higher QA confidence.

 Review and Approve Changes

-You and your team can inspect the results of the visual tests and approve or deny specific visual changes.
-Compare with a slider between the baseline screenshot and the new screenshot, or inspect a diff image of the changes that occurred.
+You and your team can review visual test results, approving or rejecting specific UI changes.
+Use a slider to compare the baseline and new screenshots or analyze a diff image highlighting the differences.

 Test Frameworks

-Integrate TestingBot Visual UI testing in your existing test scripts.
-Start testing on real browsers and physical mobile devices by adding a couple of lines of code.
-Replace manual visual testing with automated visual testing.
+Integrate TestingBot's Visual UI testing into your existing test scripts effortlessly.
+Start testing on real browsers and physical mobile devices with just a few lines of code.
+Automate visual testing and eliminate the need for manual UI checks.
 View documentation

 Sign up for a Free Trial